-It consists of two compulsory modules and four option modules selected from an extensive list of subjects.
-This provides the students with an opportunity to learn how the principles of health research can be translated into practical actions in selected areas.
+The Postgraduate Diploma consists of two compulsory modules and four optional modules selected from an extensive list of subjects.
+This provides students with an opportunity to learn how the principles of health research can be translated into practical actions in selected areas.

 Students who transfer to this programme of study from the Postgraduate Certificate in Health Research, with three successfully completed modules, are required to undertake three additional option modules to fulfil the requirements of the Postgraduate Diploma.